RichiUZH/course/exercises/journal/exercise03-journal.md

 |0.091	|	85.45|99019.8
 |0.101	|	99.28|99019.8

-*Falls die Wirtschaft sich bei einer Geldmengenerhöhung nicht wie erwartet verhält, liegt der Grund vermutlich darin, dass, wie im WhatsApp Chat erwähnt, es keine Geldmultiplikatoren wie Geschäftsbanken o.ä. gibt.
+*Falls die Wirtschaft sich bei einer Geldmengenerhöhung nicht wie erwartet verhält, liegt der Grund vermutlich darin, dass es keine Geldmultiplikatoren wie Geschäftsbanken o.ä. gibt.
 Diese können mehr Kredite vergeben als eigentlich Geld in der Wirtschaft zur Verfügung steht.
 Dadurch weitet sich die Geldmenge um 1/delta Mindesteinlagensatz aus.

 ## 3. Lump Sum Subsidies
 By adding a fixed amount of money to the agents' account every day, he should, in theory, be willing to spend more (in absolute terms).
 This in turn would have to lead to other agents selling more goods, thus providing them with a higher utility.
 There are possibly some counteracting effects, such as certain agents disappearing from the market, because prices over time might rise, since in aggregate there is now more money in the economy.
 Additionaly, the agent will still maximize his utility and buy goods at the lowest price.
 This would favor efficient firms, and eliminate weaker firms that may not be able to compete in a price war.
 This of course is assuming that not all firms are producing at cost (yet).